apache/spark/docs/configuration.md

   <td>false</td>
   <td>
     If true, the SparkContext uses a class loader to make jars added via `addJar` available to the SparkContext.
-The default behavior is that jars added via `addJar` are only made available to executors, and Spark apps must include all its jars in the driver's CLASSPATH even if `addJar` is used.
+The default behavior is that jars added via `addJar` must already be on the classpath.
+Jar contents will be visible to the thread that created the SparkContext and all of its child threads.
   </td>
 </tr>
 <tr>